benjaminJ53/Studio-Celest-/README.md

 # Studio-Celest-
-Studio Celest is a modern lifestyle brand blending minimal design with everyday versatility.
-We offer a curated range of shoes, watches, caps, and shirts that combine comfort, quality, and clean style.
-Every piece is made to elevate your look without losing the effortless edge that defines Studio Celest.
+Hi, Welcome to Studio Celest, the webiste is a modern lifestyle brand, blending minimal design with everyday versatility int he fashion space.
+It offers a curated range of shoes, watches, caps, and shirts, and the web page was designed in a clean, modern style.
+The webiste was created by Benjamin & Ike.
+This was our first wepage project!